keptn-sandbox/generic-executor-service/README.md

 For a full example check out the script *action.triggered.myaction.py* which you can find in the files subfolder!

 ### Return Result and Status
-The *generic-executor-servcie* will send a `sh.keptn.event.action.finished` once the script finished execution.
+The *generic-executor-service* will send a `sh.keptn.event.action.finished` once the script finished execution.
 That event includes two fields telling Keptn more about the result (pass or fail) and status (optional more detailed description of the result) of that execution.

 The *generic-executor-service* will set `result` to `pass` if the script executed with error code 0 or if an HTTP WebHook returned 2xx (200-299).
 If not - it will return `fail`